ostdotcom/website-docupony/platform/docs/getting_started/ost_wallet_app.md

 6. Explore other areas of the app, in particular the `Settings` tab

 ## Learn More
 To learn more about the OST Wallet App, please refer to our [FAQ](https://help.ost.com/support/solutions/folders/35000214781).

-## Let Us Know What You Think
-We would love to hear your feedback.
 If you have any comments or suggestions, please contact us at [help.ost.com](https://help.ost.com) or send an email to support@ost.com.